matthewm8m/c-sharp-tutorials/lectures/1-variables/3-variables/readme.md

 ### Floating-Point
 Floating-point types define numerical values for computation or approximations of real numbers.
 That is, floating-point types can store values such as 1.0, 1.5, -3.14, or 0.0001.
 These types of values are used best for calculations and scientific values.
 We will discuss all three types of floating-point types.

 - `float` - a 32-bit floating-point number.
-Can store values as small as $\pm 1.5 \times 10^{-45}$ and as large as $\pm 3.4 \times 10^{38}$.
+Can store values as small as (positive or negative) 1.5E-45 and as large as (positive or negative) 3.4E+38.
 Uses 23 bits of precision.
 This is the least precise floating-point value with a decent range.
 It is typically acceptable to use this type for values used in games or visualizations.
 - `double` - a 64-bit floating-point number.
-Can store values as small as $\pm 5.0 \times 10^{-324}$ and as large as $\pm 1.7 \times 10^{308}$.
+Can store values as small as (positive or negative) 5.0E-324 and as large as (positive or negative) 1.7E+308.
 Uses 52 bits of precision.
 This is a moderately precise floating-point value with an extreme range.
 This type is most commonly used for scientific or data-oriented applications.
 - `decimal` - a 128-bit floating-point number.
-Can store values as small as $\pm 1.0 \times 10^{-28}$ and as large as $\pm 7.9 \times 10^{28}$.
+Can store values as small as (positive or negative) 1.0E-28 and as large as (positive or negative) 7.9E+28.
 Uses 96 bits of precision.
 This is a high precision floating-point value with a small range.
 Internally, numbers of this form are stored as integers with some decimal exponent.
 This type is most commonly used for accuracy-sensitive data such as for monetary purposes.
 However, the high precision that this type allows also requires more memory and computation time so it should be used sparingly.
 ### Boolean
 A boolean type can represent one of the values `true` or `false`.
 This type is useful for storing whether a condition is met or not or as a flag.
 We will discuss boolean values more in the lectures on control statements.